PatrickLouys/no-framework-tutorial/1-front-controller.md

 Now let's see if everything is set up correctly.
 Open up a console and navigate into your projects `public` folder.
 In there type `php -S localhost:8000` and press enter.
 This will start the built-in webserver and you can access your page in a browser with `http://localhost:8000`.
 You should now see the hello world message.

 If there is an error, go back and try to fix it.
-If you only see a blank page, you will likely have to enable error reporting.
+If you only see a blank page, check the console window where the server is running for errors.

 Now would be a good time to commit your progress.
 If you are not already using git, set up a repository now.
 This is not a git tutorial so I won't go over the details.
 But using version control should be a habit, even if it is just for a tutorial project like this.